tolstoyevsky/pieman/README.md

 Allows specifying the root password.
 It's **HIGHLY RECOMMENDED** to change the default root password.

+If `PASSWORD` equals to `-`, Pieman will prompt for a password, and read it without echoing to screen.

 ##### SUDO_REQUIRE_PASSWORD=true

 Tells `sudo` whether it should prompt for the password.